 Loud machinery and loud vehicles are common on many construction sites, and they can pose a risk not just to the person working directly with the machine or vehicle, but to all those at the site.
 Proper ear protection can protect workers such as industry-standard ear muffs or ear plugs from experiencing long-term damage to their hearing, or even permanent noise-induced hearing loss if not prevented from the start.

 Hand And Arm Protection

 Proper hand and arm protection can protect a worker’s extremities from harm as well as protect them from extreme temperatures.
 Proper hand protection includes heavy-duty gloves that are designed for the job at hand.
-For example, a construction worker working on concrete should wear heavy-duty rubber gloves while a welding worker should wear the appropriate welding gloves.
+For example, a construction worker working on concrete should wear heavy-duty rubber gloves to help protect against hand-arm vibration syndrome while a welding worker should wear the appropriate welding gloves.
 It is equally important that gloves must fit snugly in order to be effective.

-The right footwear on a construction site comprises heavy duty boots with high tops, steel-toed boots, and slip-resistant soles.
+The right footwear on a construction site comprises heavy-duty boots with high tops, steel-toed boots, and slip-resistant soles.
 These types of safety boots protect workers from slipping on any type of liquid spills and sharp objects that may be left on the floor.
-They also offer protection to workers’ toes to help prevent them being crushed by falling debris and other construction material or if some heavy equipment accidentally lands on their foot.
+They also offer protection to workers against toe injuries such as to help prevent them from being crushed by falling debris and other construction material or if some heavy equipment accidentally lands on their foot.

 Working at height is unavoidable for some workers on construction sites, and this is also one of the riskiest aspects on working in this industry.
-Falling from a high floor or scaffolding can result in permanent disability or even death.
+Falls from scaffolding or high floors can result in permanent disability or even death.
 The high risks make fall protection so very important.